10 Ways to Help Students Revise & Edit Their Writing

 Help students revise by focusing on their writing process, their strengths and challenges, and shed the idea that a good writer is one who doesn't revise.

-One of the hardest parts of the writing process is the process of revision.
-To revise or edit means to change, make alterations, and re-examine.
+Two of the hardest parts of the writing process are revision and editing.
 We’re taught at an early age to do things the “right” way the first time, and in school, we’re taught the fewer corrections or red marks, the better.

-Revision also feels personal.
+Revision feels personal.
 Something we’ve created needs fixing.
-It can be subjective.
-Every writer’s voice is different, and sometimes the way a writer writes doesn’t ring well in their reader’s ears.
-Nothing is actually wrong.
+What one person thinks is wrong can also be subjective.
+Every writer’s voice is different, and sometimes, the way a writer writes isn’t a reader’s cup of tea, but nothing is actually wrong.

-Revising one’s own writing is challenging.
+Editing one’s own writing is challenging.
 It’s hard to find mistakes, especially if we don’t know what we don’t know.
-And have you ever overlooked a mistake because you’ve looked at your document so many times you see it correctly?
+Not to mention, have you ever overlooked a mistake because you’ve looked at your document so many times you see it correctly?
 We all do this.

-The hardest part, especially for kids, is that revision can feel tedious.
+The hardest part, especially for kids, is that revision and editing can feel tedious.
 I’ve yet to meet a kid who wants to rewrite something they’ve already written.

-We can’t skip over this part of the writing process.
-Writing and revision must go hand in hand.
+Like it or not, we can’t skip over these parts of the writing process.
+Writing, revision, and editing must go hand in hand.

-A sidenote (if I may)- it’s not just up to writing teachers to focus on revision.
-Anyone who assigns writing assignments needs to know how to approach, teach, and model revision.
-A child/teen/adult who feels criticized, who doesn’t know how to revise, and who sees a whole lot of errors or work ahead of them is likely to shut down and hate writing.
-Don’t kill young writers.
+A sidenote (if I may)- it’s not just up to writing teachers to focus on revision and editing.
+Anyone who assigns writing assignments needs to know how to approach, teach, and model both.
+A child, teen, and adult who feels criticized, who doesn’t how to fix their mistakes, and who sees a whole lot of errors or work ahead of them is likely to shut down and hate writing.
+Don’t kill writers.
 The world needs them.

 Editing Tool Every Writer Needs